A Sonnet-Ode to Ovid on Departing from Exile

 There, above the swirling cape, a placid hill

-That did not refuse your archaic style?
+That did not refuse a timely archaic style?

-And what of your retiring will?
+And whither these fruits of a retiring will?

 Glancing back at bygone thoughts of home abroad